Adaptive Testing for LLM Evaluation: A Psychometric Alternative to Static Benchmarks: Related Work

-Item Response Theory (IRT) has recently been applied to LLM evaluation \citep{lalor2024item, guinet2025evaluating}.
+Item Response Theory (IRT) has recently been applied to LLM evaluation \citep{lalor2024item, habba2026growing}.
 It provides item parameters such as difficulty, discrimination, and guessing, as well as latent ability estimates $\theta$ for models.
-However, existing IRT applications remain largely static: tinyBenchmarks \citep{polo2024tinybenchmarks} uses clustering for item selection but doesn't guarantee informativeness for $\theta$ estimation, while MetaBench \citep{metabench} requires computationally expensive iterations to identify stable subsets.
-These approaches often lack proper psychometric validation and emphasize predictive accuracy over model fit diagnostics, which makes it difficult to ensure that ability estimates are valid, interpretable, and comparable across models.
+However, existing IRT applications remain largely \textbf{static} in nature.
+For instance, TinyBenchmarks \citep{polo2024tinybenchmarks} uses clustering for item selection but doesn't guarantee informativeness for $\theta$ estimation, while MetaBench \citep{metabench} requires computationally expensive iterations to identify stable subsets.
+Moreover, these approaches often lack proper psychometric validation and emphasize predictive accuracy over \textbf{model fit}.
+TinyBenchmarks and MetaBench do not report fit statistics.
+Instead, we compute these metrics using their released IRT code (as shown in Table~\ref{m2_compare}).
+This limitation makes it difficult to ensure that the resulting ability estimates are valid, interpretable, and comparable across models.
+A detailed comparison of IRT-based approaches is provided in Appendix~\ref{app:method_comparison}.

 Beyond these limitations of existing IRT applications, many evaluations continue to rely on average scores.
 Average scores tend to mask meaningful model differences and are often affected by form-dependence, nonlinear scaling, equal weighting of uninformative items, and contamination sensitivity (see Appendix~\ref{app:avg_score_limits} for detailed analysis).
 In contrast, IRT-based ability estimates ($\theta$) provide form-invariant, uncertainty-aware alternatives that adjust for item difficulty and discrimination.